BioforestChain/dweb_browser-docs/docs/en/plaoc/flow.md

   └── manifest.json
 ```

-The following sample configuration file, copy the following content and paste it into manifest.json in the root directory.[点击查看字段详情](./manifest.md);
+The following sample configuration file, copy the following content and paste it into manifest.json in the root directory.[Click to view field details](./manifest.md);

 ```json
 {